Rolisteam/DiceParser/HelpMe.md

 KX
 ```

-Dice explode if their value are at the die **maximum**, the option sorts the resulting die list, the it selects the X higher dice.
+Dices explode if their value are at the die **maximum**, the option sorts the resulting die list, then it selects the X higher dice.

 #### Examples